-Understanding the nature of the value chain a is a key first step in conducting a MicroCLIR assessment.
-Assessors must understand how the value chain system functions, how the players interact with each other, how the good or services flows to end markets, and most importantly the incentives and governance structures of the industry.
+Understanding the nature of the value chain is a key first step in conducting a MicroCLIR assessment.
+Assessors must understand how the value chain system functions, how the players interact with each other, how the good or services flow to end markets, and most importantly the incentives and governance structures of the industry.
 The USAID approach to a value chain analysis can be found at www.microlinks.org/vcwiki (select Value Chain Analysis).
 The MicroCLIR assessment analyzes the value chain from a policy and regulatory point of view, seeking to understand which obstacles affecting value chain growth are as a result of a regulatory or policy problem.

 By doing the value chain analysis from a policy and regulatory perspective, assessors will develop a long and non-prioritized list of impediments to growth.
 Some of these constraints will be systemic to the entire value chain, and some will be specific to one or several specific segments such as only input suppliers, processors, or exporters.

-Once the long list of constraints is established, the assessment teams needs to prioritize the constraints for further analysis.
+Once the long list of constraints is established, the assessment teams need to prioritize the constraints for further analysis.
 The following questions can be used to begin to narrow and prioritize the topics for analysis:

 - Are there regulatory, policy, or institutional aspects of the constraint?